kevin-lieng/ProgressBarDemo/README.md

     By editing these values inside the XML file or through the code, one can change the height dimensions of the progress bar.

     Code usage: ProgressBar.setMinHeight(300);
-    This would set the minimum width of the Progress Bar to an integer value of DP (Density-Independent Pixels).
+    This would set the minimum height of the Progress Bar to an integer value of DP (Density-Independent Pixels).

 **ProgressTintList (ProgressBar.setProgressTintList(ColorTintList))**